archoncloud/archoncloud-ethereum/README.md

 ### Overview

-This module serves as an api interface for applications participating with the Archon Decentralized Cloud (ADC) to interact with the Archon Ethereum Smart Contract.
+This module serves as an api interface for applications interacting with the Archon Decentralized Cloud (ADC) either as agents of the cloud, or as beneficiaries.
+Specifically, this module is an api interface to interact with the Archon Ethereum Smart Contract.

 --------------------------------------------------------------------